Social Work Masters Programs (MSW) in Mississippi

 We asked: How did earning an MSW Degree help support your career?

 Obtaining my MSW degree significantly impacted my career in social work, as it increased my learning opportunities.
 I was educated on clinical aspects (how to facilitate, individual and family therapy, etc.) of social work.
 This graduate education background enabled me to begin a private practice after obtaining my full license.

-According to BLS.gov, the median annual wage for social workers was $47,980 in May 2017.
-And the overall employment of social workers is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.
+According to BLS.gov, the median annual wage for social workers was $50,470 in May 2019.
+And the overall employment of social workers is projected to grow 13% from 2019 to 2029, much faster than the average for all occupations.

 |Metro Area||Annual Mean Salary||Employment|

-Online MSW programs may be ideal for working professionals and students who live too far from a traditional on-campus program.
+Online Masters in SW programs may be ideal for working professionals and students who live too far from a traditional on-campus program.
 Search our extensive directory of sponsored listings for masters in social work online.
 Or, search for social work schools in the location of your choice (by city, state or country).
 Our on-page navigation is easy to use and will filter your results as you enter your preferences.

 Some students prefer online programs.
 They may help them work and learn at the same time.
 Online programs also may help you explore new areas.
 Some people with a bachelor of social work spend time specializing.
 This may allow them to do a better job in their current career.
 It may open new opportunities for them.
 Being online makes it easier to take, for some people, because they do not want to stop working.

 Jobs You May Do with a Social Work Masters